tgquintela/pySpatialTools/README.md

 + Model: module to code prediction or recommendations tasks.
 + Testing: Testing functions to study how good your model it is regarding different considerations.
 + io: functions which can help to interact with another packages and help to read and output data from pySpatialTools.
-+ tests: tests coded in order to ensure the good installation of the package.
++ tests: tests coded in order to ensure the good installation and performance of the package.
-+ tools:
++ tools: util functions to be used by the user.
-+ utils:
++ utils: util functions used by other modules of the package.

 The main pipeline application in order to match points with features of their neighborhood is: